facebook/react-native-website/website/versioned_docs/version-0.5/headless-js-android.md

 ## The JS API

-A task is an async function that you register on `AppRegistry`, similar to registering React applications:
+A task is a async function that you register on `AppRegistry`, similar to registering React applications:

 ```jsx
 AppRegistry.registerHeadlessTask('SomeTaskName', () => require('SomeTaskName'));